abir8/terraform-ec2-control/README.md

 Security: Update `variables.tf` to restrict `my_ip_cidr` to your IP (not `0.0.0.0/0`) before applying in production.

-How to run Terraform (quick)
+How to run Terraform (quick):

-Install Terraform and AWS CLI, and configure AWS CLI: aws configure (enter access key, secret, region)
+- Install Terraform and AWS CLI, and configure AWS CLI:
+- aws configure (enter access key, secret, region)

 Init and apply:

-terraform init
-terraform apply
+`terraform init`
+`terraform apply`

 Terraform will show the plan.
 Type yes to apply.
-After successful apply, terraform output instance_id or check the outputs printed.
+After successful apply, terraform output `instance_id` or check the outputs printed.

 Use scripts:

-./start.sh $(terraform output -raw instance_id)
-./stop.sh  $(terraform output -raw instance_id)
-./terminate.sh $(terraform output -raw instance_id)
+- `./start.sh <instance_id>`
+- `./stop.sh  <instance_id>`
+- `./terminate.sh <instance_id>`

-Note: terminate.sh asks for confirmation before destroying the instance.
+Note: `terminate.sh` asks for confirmation before destroying the instance.